Musical elements in the discrete-time representation of sound: Variation in the basic note

-\item The white note has its name because its energy is distributed equally among all frequencies.
+\begin{itemize} \item The white noise has this name because its energy is distributed equally among all frequencies, such as the white color.
 It is possible to obtain white noise with the inverse transform of the following coefficients:

-The exponential $e^{j.x}$, is an artifice to obtain unitary module and random phase for the value of $c_i$.
-Besides that, $c_{\Lambda/2}$ is always real (as discussed in the previous section).
+The minimum frequency $f_{\text{min}}$ is chosen considering that a sound component with frequency below $\approx\; 20Hz$ is usually inaudible.
+The exponential $e^{j.x}$ is a way to obtain unitary module and random phase for the value of $c_i$.
+In addition, $c_{\Lambda/2}$ is always real (as discussed in the previous section).

+Other noises can be made by a similar procedure.
+In the following equations, the same coefficients are used and weighted using $\alpha_i$.

-\item The pink noise is charachterized by a decrease of $3dB$ per octave.
-This noise is useful for testing electronic devices, and it has prominent presence in nature~\cite{Roederer}.
+\item The pink noise is characterized by a decrease of $3dB$ per octave.
+This noise is useful for testing electronic devices, being prominent in nature~\cite{Roederer}.

-The minimum frequency $f_{\text{min}}$ is chosen with regard to the human hearing, since a sound component with frequency bellow $\approx\; 20Hz$ is virtually inaudible.

-Other noises can be made by similar procedures.
-Simple modifications are needed, specially in the equation that defines $\alpha_i$.

-\item The brown noise received this name after Robert Brown, who described the Brownian movement\footnote{Although its origin is disparate with its color association, this noise became established with this specific name, in musical contexts.
-Anyway, this association can be considered satisfactory once violet, blue, white and pink noises are more strident and associated with more intense colors~\cite{Cook,guillaume}.}

-What characterizes this noise is the decrease of $6dB$ per octave.
-In this way, $\alpha_i$ in the equation set~\ref{eq:rosa} is:
+\item The brown noise (also Brownian noise) received this name after Robert Brown, who described the Brownian movement\footnote{Although its origin is disparate with its color association, this noise became established with this specific name in musical contexts.
+Anyway, this association can be considered satisfactory once violet, blue, white and pink noises are more strident and associated with more vivid colors~\cite{Cook,guillaume}.}.
+What characterizes brown noise is the decrease of $6dB$ per octave, with $\alpha_i$ in Equations~\ref{eq:rosa} being:

 \item In the blue noise there is a gain of $3dB$ per octave in a band limited by the minimum frequency $f_{\text{min}}$ and the maximum frequency $f_{\text{max}}$.
-Therefore, the corresponding equation is also based on the equations set~\ref{eq:rosa}:
+Therefore (also based on the Equations~\ref{eq:rosa}):

 \item The violet noise is similar to the blue noise, but its gain is $6dB$ per octave:

 \item The black noise has higher losses than $6dB$ for octave: